jarpepegit/Meuverso/course_materials/README.md

 # Course Materials
-This is where I put my lecture notes and teaching materials
+This is where I put my lecture notes and teaching materials.